tdbianco/starter-hugo-academic/content/post/2021-11-16-cluster-analysis/index.en.md

 ![](images/Rplot03-01.jpeg)

-if we remove the colour label, the data looks very much like clustered data that you may obtain from an eye-tracking experiment:
+if we remove the colour labels, the data looks very much like the chaotic, densely packed data that you may obtain from an eye-tracking experiment:

 ```{r}
 ggplot(data=dc, aes(x=x.n, y=y.n)) +